tambien/InteractiveMusic/week_04/README.md

 ## In Class

-In groups of 2, create a (non-functional) function object.
+In groups of 2, create a (non-functional) function object _Motif_ class.
 Sketch out an interface for what kinds of methods you would want to have.
 Think about what sorts of private methods or attributes your class might need.
+Take a look at [the motif class](motif/Motif.js) for reference.

 You don't need to implement any of it, just the interface.
+Focus on the expressiveness of your interface.

 ## References